-Your Primary Admin (Contract Manager) will still be able to see your contracts and serial numbers under the Subscriptions option.
+Your Primary Admin (Contract Manager) in Autodesk management portal will still be able to see your contracts and serial numbers under the Subscriptions option.
 Here you can export contracts and serial numbers if needed.

 Anything I need to do before the change?

 The report of users and which serial numbers and contract assigned will no longer be available.
-If you feel you need that, you export this information to keep for your records, before the change in “User Management” section of the “Classic User Interface”.
+In Autodesk management portal, if you feel you need that, you export this information to keep for your records, before the change in “User Management” section of the “Classic User Interface”.

 Primary Admin can also request an Autodesk Asset Report either through their reseller at any time to get the most up to date information for their company.

 We have had a few companies that have traditionally kept tract of their assigned contracts and serial numbers.
 They may have financial or legal reasons that they must keep this information separated.
-Since the contract numbers are not shown at the user level, they must continue to use a spreadsheet to manage which users belong to which contracts.
+Since the system does not show the contract numbers at the user level, they must continue to use a spreadsheet to manage which users belong to which contracts.
 The asset report can be a good starting place for this type of organization.
 Please let us know if you are having this challenge or need assistance in setting up this type of spreadsheet.

 We are standing by ready to help if you still have questions about this process.
 Please contact our Support team and they can assist you.